 How to Cook Brown Rice

 The methods used to cook brown rice are very similar to those for wild rice.
-These two methods have worked the best for me:
+These two methods have worked best for me:

 To steam brown rice:

-- Add 1 cup of uncooked brown rice and 2 1/2 cups water to a large pan with a tight-fitting lid.
+- Add 1 cup of uncooked brown rice and 2 1/2 cups of water to a large pan with a tight-fitting lid.

-- Cook the rice on your coolest burner, and making sure the rice is simmering at the lowest possible simmer.
+- Cook the rice on your coolest burner, making sure the rice is simmering at the lowest possible simmer.

 - Brown rice usually requires 40 to 50 minutes of cooking, but start checking it after 30 minutes to make sure it doesn’t burn.